jokofa/torch_kmeans/README.rst

 ===========
 - Fully implemented in PyTorch.
 - GPU support like native PyTorch.
+- PyTorch script JIT compiled for most performance sensitive parts.
-- Works with mini-batches of samples
+- Works with mini-batches of samples:
    - each instance can have a different number of clusters.
-- Constrained Kmeans works with cluster constraints like
+- Constrained Kmeans works with cluster constraints like:
-   - a limit of samples per cluster or,
+   - a max number of samples per cluster or,
    - a maximum weight per cluster, where each sample has an associated weight.
 - SoftKMeans is a fully differentiable clustering procedure and can readily be used in a PyTorch neural network model which requires backpropagation.